Blog

 Review of the git-auto-commit-action

 It’s a really cool GitHub action that will automatically commit files changed during the action.
 I was using this to render a new readme based on a template.
 Check out the repo for git-auto-commit-action [1].
 It’s a really cool GitHub action that will automatically commit files changed during the action.
 I was using this to render a new readme based on a template.
 This has been by far the easiest way to commit back to a repo that I have seen.
 Other patterns often require fully setting up the git [2] user and everything.
 While it’s not all that hard, this action already has all of that covered.
 You must give it a commit message and thats it.
 Optionally you can configure a number of things.
 Its possible to configure the commit_user_name, commit_user_email, and commit_author.
-I often also scope the file_pattern to a certain subset of files. --- [3] If you’re new to actions check out this article on using actions.
-[3] If you’re new to actions check out this article on using a...
+I often also scope the file_pattern to a certain subset of files. --- Getting Started with GitHub Actions Github actions are written in configuration files using the YAML syntax.
+YAML is a superset of JSON...

 What's New in Kedro 0.16.4